danahagist/100_Days_Of_ML_Code/activity.md

 ### Day 48: September 19th, 2018

-Today's Progress: Today was a bit lighter of a day, but still got a couple hours of practice in.
+Today's Progress: Another day with a couple good hours of coding practice.
 Again, I worked on the Udacity "Intro to Statistics" course and Udacity's "SQL for Data Analysis" course.
 Below are the links to each and some bullets on what I was able to cover.

 Udacity Intro to Statistics: https://classroom.udacity.com/courses/st101
 - Estimation (Maximum Likelihood Estimator, Laplace Estimator)